-An old creative writing teacher gave the class some advice I’ll never forget.
-When it comes to story ideas, it’s best to ride around on the bus with it.
+A creative writing teacher once gave my class some advice I’ll never forget: when it comes to story ideas, it’s best to ride around on the bus with it.
 In other words, take time to process and decide if it’s the best story and/or story direction.
 In my mind, there are two types of riding-around-on-the-bus-with-it:

 Both are great, but unless you plan on taking a decade to write your next novel, consider deliberately deliberating.